Hospice Care Providers

 Median Monthly Cost

-California's costs for hospice-related services are generally higher than the national average, with home health aide services being 15.8% more expensive.
+California's costs are significantly higher than the national average across most care types, with private nursing homes being 34.9% more expensive.

 Care TypeMonthly Costvs.
 National